GeneralBots/botbook/src/07-gbapp/observability.md

 ## Log Format Conventions

-BotServer generates logs in a standard format that includes the timestamp in ISO 8601 format with millisecond precision, the log level indicating severity, the module path identifying the code location, and the message describing what occurred.
+botserver generates logs in a standard format that includes the timestamp in ISO 8601 format with millisecond precision, the log level indicating severity, the module path identifying the code location, and the message describing what occurred.
 This structured format enables automated parsing while remaining human-readable for direct inspection.

 The pipeline parses these logs automatically, extracting fields for indexing and routing.
 Errors are identified by level and routed to alerting systems while informational messages flow to long-term storage for historical analysis.